 I don't feel different after Mass.
 Strive to focus on each part of the Mass: the songs, the prayers, the readings - and, most importantly, the Eucharist.
-Even if the homily isn't enlightening or the music is not to your liking, Jesus offers you his Body and Blood.
+Even if the homily isn't enlightening or the music is not to your liking, Jesus offers you his Body and uick Tip 7 Go to Mass with family or friends.
+Mass is a community prayer.